profgreatwonder/datatalks_zoomcamp/README.md

         conda env list
         conda info --envs

-## To recreate the Anaconda environment using the environment.yml file

-use the following command to create the same environment:

-       conda env create -f environment.yml

 ## Steps to push data science or machine learning projects done inside an anaconda environment (according to chatgpgt)